ux-studies/summer-2021/studies/study-0/README.md

 The study-0 contains study tasks and the results folders.

 Overview of instrutions:
-1. Click on the tasks folder.
+- Click on the tasks folder to access task instructions.